 Sensors » Proximity Sensors and Range Finders » Carriers for ST Time-of-Flight (ToF) Distance Sensors »

-VL53L0X Time-of-Flight Distance Sensor Carrier with Voltage Regulator, 200cm Max
+VL53L7CX Time-of-Flight 8×8-Zone Wide FOV Distance Sensor Carrier with Voltage Regulator, 350cm Max

-This sensor is a carrier/breakout board for ST’s VL53L0X laser-ranging sensor, which measures the range to a target object up to 2 m away.
-The VL53L0X uses time-of-flight measurements of infrared pulses for ranging, allowing it to give accurate results independent of the target’s color and surface.
-Distance measurements can be read through a digital I²C interface.
-The board has a 2.8 V linear regulator and integrated level-shifters that allow it to work over an input voltage range of 2.6 V to 5.5 V, and the 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
+This sensor is a carrier/breakout board for ST’s VL53L7CX laser-ranging sensor, which offers fast and accurate ranging up to 3.5 m through a digital I²C interface.
+It has an extra-wide 60°×60° square field of view (FOV) (90° diagonal), and it can measure absolute distances to multiple targets simultaneously across multiple zones, providing enough data for a depth map with up to 8×8 resolution.
+The board includes a 3.3 V linear regulator and level-shifters that allow it to work over an input voltage range of 2.5 V to 5.5 V, and the 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
+Note: This is for use with 8-bit MCUs; for such applications, consider the VL53L1X, VL53L0X carrier, or VL6180X carrier.

-The VL53L0X from ST Microelectronics is a time-of-flight ranging system integrated into a compact module.
-This board is a carrier for the VL53L0X, so we recommend careful reading of the VL53L0X datasheet (1MB pdf) before using this product.
+The VL53L7CX from ST Microelectronics is a long-distance, ranging time-of-flight (TOF) sensor integrated into a compact module.
+This board is a carrier for the VL53L7CX, so we recommend careful reading of the VL53L7CX datasheet (3MB pdf) before using this product.

-Ranging measurements are available through the sensor’s I²C (TWI) interface, which is also used to configure sensor settings, and the sensor provides two additional pins: a shutdown input and an interrupt output.
+Under favorable conditions, the sensor can report distances up to 3.5 m (11 ft) with 1 mm resolution.
+The minimum ranging distance is 20 mm.
+Ranging measurements are available through the sensor’s I²C (TWI) interface, which is also used to configure sensor settings, and the sensor provides three additional pins: an interrupt output and two inputs to disable and reset the I²C interface.

-The VL53L0X is a great IC, but its small, leadless, LGA package makes it difficult for the typical student or hobbyist to use.
-It also operates at a recommended voltage of 2.8 V, which can make interfacing difficult for microcontrollers operating at 3.3 V or 5 V. Our breakout board addresses these issues, making it easier to get started using the sensor, while keeping the overall size as small as possible.
+The VL53L7CX is a great IC, but its small, leadless, LGA package makes it difficult for the typical student or hobbyist to use.
+It also operates at a recommended voltage of 2.8 V to 3.3 V, which can make interfacing difficult for microcontrollers operating at 5 V. Our breakout board addresses these issues, making it easier to get started using the sensor, while keeping the overall size as small as possible.

-The carrier board includes a low-dropout linear voltage regulator that provides the 2.8 V required by the VL53L0X, which allows the sensor to be powered from a 2.6 V to 5.5 V supply.
+The carrier board includes a low-dropout linear voltage regulator that provides the 3.3 V required by the VL53L7CX and allows the sensor to be powered from a 2.5 V to 5.5 V supply.
 The regulator output is available on the VDD pin and can supply around 100 mA to external devices.
-The breakout board also includes a circuit that shifts the I²C clock and data lines to the same logic voltage level as the supplied VIN, making it simple to interface the board with 3.3 V or 5 V systems, and the board’s 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
-The board ships fully populated with its SMD components, including the VL53L0X, as shown in the product picture.
+The breakout board also includes a circuit that shifts the I²C clock and data lines to the same logic voltage level as the supplied VIN, making it simple to interface the board with 5 V systems, and the board’s 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
+The board ships fully populated with its SMD components, including the VL53L7CX, as shown in the product picture.

 - Dimensions: 0.5″ × 0.7″ × 0.085″ (13 mm × 18 mm × 2 mm)